mozilla-platform-ops/relops-infra/macOS/generate-runner-state/README.md

-Certainly!
-Here’s the updated README.md with a section on how to create and use the binary using PyInstaller:

 generate_runner_state.py

 Overview

 generate_runner_state.py is an interactive command-line utility for generating a runner_state.toml file based on specific machine configurations from Mozilla’s CI infrastructure.
 The utility clones the ronin_puppet repository, reads the appropriate YAML file for the selected machine group, and dynamically creates the TOML file with relevant configuration and state information.

-The script offers an interactive menu for selecting group names, optional host limitation, and colorized output to enhance the user experience.
+The script offers an interactive menu for selecting group names, optional host limitation, colorized output, and the ability to use an existing ronin_puppet directory or clone to a user-specified location.

 Features